Fur farming in data

 Mink production

-EU vs China vs rest of world
+EU vs China vs Rest of world (share of global production)

 Global production (all species)